 The Ports of Los Angeles and Long Beach comprise the largest port complex in the United States and are key players in global enterprise.
 Together, they handle a fourth of all container cargo traffic in the United States.
 The Port of Oakland, the fourth largest port in the nation, handles trade from the Pacific Rim countries, delivering 99% of the ocean containers passing through Northern California to the rest of the nation.

 California has 11 public ports, which include 3 “megaports” (Los Angeles, Long Beach, and Oakland); 8 smaller niche ports (Hueneme, Humboldt Bay, Redwood City, Richmond, West Sacramento, San Diego, San Francisco, and Stockton); and 1 private port (Benicia).
 The ports of Oakland, Stockton, and West Sacramento are developing a new barge shipping service funded through a federal TIGER grant.
-For more information, see the Marine Highway Project.
+For more information, see below.

 - San Pedro Bay Ports Clean Air Action Plan (CAAP) 2006 and CAAP 2010 Update; Port of Long Beach, Port of Los Angeles